p-ai-org/p-climate/README.md

 ## PROJECT TIMELINE
 1. (1-2 weeks) Setup and Broad Research
   a.
 Install necessary programs, packages, libraries.
   b.
 Configure appropriate working environments.
   c.
 Formulate group understanding of the science of proxies and their relationship to climate reconstruction.
   d.
 Describe existing paleoclimatology methods (linear regression models) and their results.
   e.
 Meet with existing experts in the field of climate models and paleoclimatology.
   f.
 Determine group member individual strengths and goals within this project.

 2. (2-3 weeks) Narrower Research
   a.
 Discuss and explore the nature of a neural network.
 Build understanding as to why it could provide a more efficient model than existing methods.
   b.
 Explore different types of neural networks.
   c.
 Consider the limitations of machine learning methods.

 3. (2-3 weeks) Data Processing
   a.
 Configure the PAGES data such that it can be put into our future model in a consistent method.
   b.
 Exploratory analysis of the data.

 4. (3-4 weeks) Model Development
   a.
 Model selection and implementation.

 5. (1-2 weeks) Model Tweaking
   a.
 Time permitting.
 Investigate model parameters.
+  b.
+Can we predict FUTURE climate/temperature patterns?

 ## PROJECT MEMBER REQUIREMENTS
 - Team member mindset.
 - Working knowledge of Python or R.
- - Have at least completed a computer science or statistical programming class.
+-- Have at least completed a computer science or statistical programming class.
 - Eagerness to learn and contribute to a rapidly growing field of environmental science.
- - Excited to be at the intersection of AI and environmental topics.
+-- Excited to be at the intersection of AI and environmental topics.
 - Background in chemistry, biology, physics, or environmental science (desired, but not necessary!).

 ## SOURCES & INSPIRATION